 Student may wear a sweater or hoodless sweatshirt over the shirt.
-The sweater or sweatshirt must be a solid uniform color (dark blue, red, or white) and must not have words or pictures on it.
+The sweater or sweatshirt must be a solid uniform color (dark blue, red, or white, black) and must not have words or pictures on it.
 Special T-shirts for field trips will be provided at the beginning of the year and must be worn on all off-campus trips.
 They may also be worn on Fridays.

 UNIFORM BOTTOMS – long pants or shorts that come to the knee, skirts must be at least two inches above the knee solid uniform-colored leggings can be worn under the skirt.
 Sweatpants will not be acceptable.
 Multi-colored leggings will not be acceptable.
 Pants of any sort cut to fit on the hips exposing the navel or tops of underclothes are unacceptable; pants are to be worn at the waist.

 Blue jeans are worn on Fridays ONLY, with uniform shirts.
 They must be neat, clean, and with NO holes in the fabric.

 All shoes must cover the entire foot.
 Flip-flops are not acceptable as school wear.

 OUTERWEAR – Coats, hooded sweatshirts, hats or caps may be worn to school, but must be removed inside the school.
 The hat policy applies to girls as well as boys.